-In the present investigation, $2.49 \times 10^6 \mu m^3$ of lung was examined by confocal microscopy.
+In the present investigation, $2.49 \times 10^6 \, \mu \text{m}^3$ of lung were examined by confocal microscopy.
 The lung tissue sampled for this study was distributed over a region 25 times greater than that typically observed for routine histopathology.

-Histological examination is typically limited to structural anomalies of cells or groups of cells with a minimal size of 10 μ m.
-Confocal microscopic analysis as performed in this study was made at a resolution of 0.1 μ m, 3 times greater in resolution than that obtainable by traditional histopathological analysis.
+Histological examination is typically limited to structural anomalies of cells or groups of cells with a minimal size of 10 microns.
+Confocal microscopic analysis as performed in this study was made at a resolution of 0.1 micrometers, 3 times greater in resolution than that obtainable by traditional histopathological analysis.